MistyLeo12/drum-pad/README.md

 # drum-pad

 ## About
-A drum pad interface built in Swift
+A fifteen pad drum pad interface built in Swift.
+At the moment it all the sounds are prebuilt in.
+Sounds can be played simultaneously.

 ## Going Forward
 Design a better UI and allow for drum pads to have their preset sounds changed.
 This can be done by having a having a database filled with .wav files.